 We all have healthcare costs, whether we have a 9 to 5 position or are self-employed.
 For those who are self-employed, you may want to consider enrolling in a Health Savings Account (HSA) to help save for future healthcare costs.

 Health Savings Accounts (HSAs) have several advantages such as tax-deferred savings and tax-free withdrawals on qualifying medical expenses.
-In 2019, individuals can contribute a maximum of $3,500 to an HSA.
-If you are over 55, you can add an extra $1,000 in “catch up contributions.”
+In 2020, individuals can contribute a maximum of $3,550 to an HSA.
+In 2021, individuals contribute a maximum of $3,600 to an HSA.
+If you areover 55, you can add an extra $1,000 in “catch up contributions.

 What is a Health Savings Account?